 Mailboxes for GPH residents are located in the GPH lobby.
 Village and Bartlett Hall resident mailboxes are located on the first-floor lobby of Bartlett Hall.
 Mailboxes for Townhouse residents are located in the common area of Unit #5 and mailboxes for residents of Hinman Hall are located on the first floor of Hinman Hall.
 Mail is delivered by 6:30 p.m. and outgoing mail is picked up at 3:00 p.m.
 Monday - Friday.
 Students receiving packages will be sent an e-mail letting them know that their package is in the Mail Room, located on the first floor of the administration building.
+Students living at Snow Pond will pick up all mail here.
 Students wishing to purchase stamps may do so in the Mail Room.